dimosmera/bookGPT/README.md

 ## Setup

+First, you need to generate embeddings for your PDF.

+1. `cd scripts`

-1. Create and fill in `.environment.rb` using `.environment.rb.sample` as an example
+2. Create and fill in `.environment.rb` using `.environment.rb.sample` as an example

-2. [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/) if you haven't done so already
+3. [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/) if you haven't done so already

-3. Turn your PDF into embeddings for GPT-3:
+4. Turn your PDF into embeddings for GPT-3:

 ```
-cd scripts
 ruby pdf_to_embeddings.rb
 ```